 To use Planets in a room you should follow this 8 steps procedure:

-buy/find the 2 lenses: you need 2 commercial lenses to complete the system: a Fisheye 8mm lens and a 50mm lens (see below).
+Buy/find the 2 lenses: you need 2 commercial lenses to complete the system: a Fisheye 8mm lens and a 50mm lens (see below for more details).
 You can recycle used camera lenses or buy them in any shop.

-set-up and calibrate the system: you are ready to build, calibrate and set up your system.
-Please be aware that the first use of Planets in a Room requires some work both on the hardware system and on the reserved area of the website.
+Set-up and calibrate the system: you are ready to build, calibrate and set up your system.
+Please be aware that the first use of Planets in a room requires some work from your side.
 Please be patient and be aware that once you have the system built, running and calibrated, it will be much easier to use.

 The suggested lenses, we already tested with the system are (links are just a suggestion):

-The projectors the system has already been tested with are:
+Projectors the system has already been tested with: